nismod/energy_demand/docs/documentation.md

 enduse_func - Main enduse function
 model       - Main model function

-# 2. Reading the code

-This section provides an overview of how to read the code.

-# 2.1 Abbreviations

 Within the code, different abbreviations are consistenly used across all modules.